kusanagi1337/youtube-dl/CONTRIBUTING.md

 People want to solve problems, and often think they do us a favor by breaking down their larger problems (e.g. wanting to skip already downloaded files) to a specific request (e.g. requesting us to look whether the file exists before downloading the info page).
 However, what often happens is that they break down the problem into two steps: One simple, and one impossible (or extremely complicated one).

 We are then presented with a very complicated request when the original problem could be solved far easier, e.g. by recording the downloaded video IDs in a separate file.
 To avoid this, you must include the greater context where it is non-obvious.
-In particular, every feature request that does not consist of adding support for a new site should contain a use case scenario that explains in what situation the missing feature would be useful.
+In particular, every feature request that is not requesting support for a new site should contain a use case scenario that explains in what situation the missing feature would be useful.

 ###  Does the issue involve one problem, and one problem only?